 4. Have Good Judgment

-Amazon expects its leaders to be right most of the time.
+Amazon expects its leaders to have good instincts.
 The company places significant trust in its leadership, which means they should show good judgment when making decisions.
 They also want their leaders to come from diverse backgrounds and bring new points of view to the table.

 5. Learn and Be Curious